 Sec.
 6. 1.
-If an Indian reservation or Indian colony is located in whole or in part within a county, the Indian tribe may submit a request to the county clerk for the establishment of a polling place within the boundaries of the Indian reservation or Indian colony.
+If an Indian reservation or Indian colony is located in whole or in part within a county, the Indian tribe may submit a request to the county clerk for the establishment of a polling place within the boundaries of the Indian reservation or Indian colony H for the day of a primary election or general election.

-2. A request for the establishment of a polling place within the boundaries of an Indian reservation or Indian colony [must]:
+A request for the establishment of a polling place within the boundaries of an Indian reservation or Indian colony [+:] for the day of a primary election or general election:

-(a) Must be submitted to the county clerk by the Indian tribe on or before: {(a)} (1) If the request is for a primary election, the first Friday in January of the year in which the primary election is to be held.
+(a) Must be submitted to the county clerk by the Indian tribe on or before:

+(1) If the request is for a primary election, the first Friday in January of the year in which the primary election is to be held.